-Many small businesses are owned and operated by a single person, or a small team.
+Many small businesses are owned and operated by a single person or a small team.
 In those situations, the owners and staff are often overloaded with work and can’t take on the task of blogging.
-Creating a high-quality blog with well-written posts, the kind that will attract your ideal client, takes time.
+Creating a high-quality blog with well-written posts that will attract your ideal client takes time.
 And you and your current team may not have the time to take on the task.

-Ideally, this would mean that you would hire someone specifically for the task of writing.
-Unfortunately, this may require a budget that you just don’t have.
+Ideally, this would mean that you would hire someone specifically for writing.
+Unfortunately, this may require a budget that you don’t have.

-While a blog is important, so is maintaining your online reputation.
+While a blog is essential, so is maintaining your online reputation.
 You don’t want to waste time, or your staff’s time, creating poor quality content.
-Not to mention that a blog with low-quality articles can turn away just as many potential customers as well written articles can bring to your door.
+Not to mention that a blog with low-quality articles can turn away just as many potential customers as well-written articles can bring to your door.

-If you’ve just launched your website for the first time, then you may want to just focus on completing that and come back later to implement a blog for your business.
+If you’ve just launched your website for the first time, you may want to focus on completing that and come back later to implement a blog for your business.

-While blogs aren’t always a bad strategy for a small local business, they aren’t always the most effective strategy.
-For example, a local pizza parlor could have a blog on their site where they talk about events happening in the area to drive local traffic to their site and, ideally, encourage more online orders.
+While blogs aren’t always a bad strategy for a small local business, they aren’t always the most effective.
+For example, a local pizza parlor could have a blog to talk about events happening in the area to drive local traffic to its site and, ideally, encourage more online orders.
 Yes, it could work.
-But is it the BEST strategy for reaching customers in a very small radius around your business?
+But is it the BEST strategy for reaching customers in a minimal radius around your business?

-Again, blogging can work for a local business, but it may be difficult to get your blog content in front of your very niche local audience…at least without a significant investment in advertising.
+Again, blogging can work for a local business.
+Still, it may be difficult to get your blog content in front of your niche local audience…at least without a significant investment in advertising.
 Whether it’s worth trying is something you need to decide before you begin the blog.